kiaann1/Proofly/issues.md

     - Maintained all ATS analysis and optimization features
     - Improved performance by removing file processing overhead

     The application now focuses entirely on guided CV building with comprehensive ATS analysis, providing a more reliable and user-friendly experience.

+15. Mobile space button not working on any form inputs **FIXED ✅** - Completely removed all input sanitization that was interfering with mobile keyboard input.
+Updated all input handling functions (`handlePersonalInfoChange`, `handleExperienceChange`, `updateAchievement`, `addSkill`) to use raw input values without any processing.
+Removed all sanitization imports and function calls from `CVForm.tsx`.
+All form inputs now work as plain text fields with full mobile keyboard support including space button, autocomplete, and special characters.
+This ensures a smooth typing experience on all devices and input methods.

 ### Future Improvements
 1. Ensure the ATS checker conducts Resume parsing to ensure that the cv is as good as it can be